FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 We will set up the 10% testbed as a new Rucio RSE named `T1_US_FNAL_Tape_Test` first in the Rucio integration testbed and later in the production Rucio system.
 Data will be registered, for the CTA testbed, in Rucio as was done during the PhEDEx to Rucio migration in CMS.
+Using the unidirectional `distances` of Rucio, we can keep the CTA testbed from being used as a source of data.
 An open question is whether `T1_US_FNAL_Tape_Test` will eventually become `T1_US_FNAL_Tape` or if the CTA migration process will be done under the hood without Rucio's knowledge or involvement.
 The feasibility and experience of other sites who have performed storage system migrations will be considered when making this decision.

+## Backup plan

+A backup plan will be formulated.
+This must be done for the CTA database as well as for the namespace information.
+This is especially critical since the namespace is not in CTA database (unlike Enstore).

 ## Monitoring plan